How Bursa Malaysia Is Promoting Good ESG Practices

 Bursa Malaysia's leadership in promoting ESG practices has created both challenges and opportunities for listed companies.
 While compliance requires investment and effort, the benefits—from improved risk management to enhanced market value—make it worthwhile.

 Waste management, as a crucial component of ESG performance, offers significant opportunities for improvement.
-Companies that proactively address their waste management practices not only ensure compliance but also position themselves as sustainability leaders.
+Companies ready to take action can follow our six essential steps to build a sustainable waste management system for ESG.
+Those that proactively address their waste management practices not only ensure compliance but also position themselves as sustainability leaders.

 As ESG requirements continue to evolve, partnering with experienced providers like GarGeon can help companies navigate the complexity while achieving their sustainability goals.
+Our sustainability reporting service is purpose-built to help Bursa-listed companies meet these disclosure requirements with accurate, verifiable data.
 The journey toward ESG excellence is ongoing, but with the right approach and support, Malaysian companies can thrive in the sustainable economy of the future.

 Ready to enhance your ESG performance through better waste management?
 Contact GarGeon today to learn how our solutions can support your Bursa Malaysia sustainability reporting requirements.